-In issuing an Endangered Child Alert, eligible for individuals 20 years old and younger, the TBI notifies local media – in specific regions of the state – about the missing child, along with any additional available information.
+In issuing an Endangered Alert, the TBI notifies local media – in specific regions of the state – about the missing child, along with any additional available information.
 The TBI also uses social media to further share the relevant information.

 At the request of a local law enforcement agency, the TBI will include information about missing children who may be missing as a result of parental abduction, runaway, or otherwise “at-risk” on its website.

-Please note: The website list does not represent all missing children in Tennessee, just cases in which the TBI receives a request from a parent, guardian, or local law enforcement, and those in which the case may benefit from additional publicity.
+Please note, however, the TBI's website list does not represent all missing children in Tennessee, just cases in which the Bureau receives a request from a parent, guardian, or local law enforcement, and those in which the case may benefit from additional publicity.